qcri/Arabesque/input/user_guide.md

 }
 ```

 In Arabesque, the user must define the Computation class for the problem at hand.
 In this particular case, we have defined the class **CliqueComputation** that extends the **VertexInducedComputation**, which dictates that the exploration Arabesque will perform is Vertex Induced.
-As we explained in the paper, this exploration extends an embedding by adding all edges of a vertex.
+As we explained in the paper, this exploration extends an embedding by connecting it to a new vertex.
+All edges connecting that new vertex to existing vertices of the embedding are also added.

 To solve the problem and control the exploration the user defines two main functions.
-The **filter** function that decides whether the passed embedding is a valid clique and thus it should be further expanded and processed, and the **process** that dictates what to do with the embeddings that passed the filter function.
+The **filter** function decides whether the passed embedding is a valid clique and, thus, if it should be further expanded and processed.
+The **process** function dictates what to do with the embeddings that passed the filter function.
 In this particular problem, we only want to output the embeddings.
 Note, that the complexity of the exploration and the required checks for avoiding redudant work, and the canonicality checks are completely transparent to the end-user.
-Properties like anti-monotonicity are trivial to show that hold for this filter function.
+This filter function trivially respects the anti-monotonicity property as if a parent is not a clique, there's no chance for any of its children to be cliques.

 For performance reasons, the **filter** is implemented in an incremental way.
-An embedding consists of two parts, a parent embedding that had passed all the tests in the previous exploration step, and a current candidate extension.
-Thus we can efficiently implement the filter function by only considering whether the candidate extension vertex connects to all previous vertices in the parent embedding.
+The current embedding was constructed by extending a parent embedding with some new vertex and all the edges that connect it to existing vertices in the embedding.
+Thus we can efficiently implement the filter function by only considering whether the vertex we added connects to all previous vertices in the parent embedding.
 This can be done very easily, by getting the number of new edges added to this embedding *getNumEdgesAddedWithExpansion()* and checking if this number is equal to the number of vertices in the parent embedding which by default is one less than the current embedding.

 To produce the output, we simply check whether we have reached the size of cliques we are interested in.
-If we have, we simlpy output the embedding.
+The *output* function saves that embedding to HDFS.

 To avoid going to deeper depths than the one we want to discover, the user can override the optional **shouldExpand** function that checks whether we need to further expand the embedding and thus continue the exploration.
 By default, this function returns true, and by overriding it we can stop the processing faster.